ela-codes/vibin/README.md

 3. **User-Centric Design**: Creating an intuitive and engaging interface made me realize the value of combining functionality with user experience.
 4. **Testing and Debugging**: Writing comprehensive tests for API-driven functionality enhanced code reliability and reduced debugging time _significantly_.

+---

+## ➡️ Next Steps
+1. Deploy the app using technologies such as Docker, Azure, Redis, and Vercel.
+(IN-PROGRESS)